mohummedalee/mohummedalee.github.io/content/landing/_index.md

 layout: single
 ---

-My name is Ali, and I am a postdoctoral researcher at Northeastern University's [Institute for Experiential AI](https://ai.northeastern.edu/research/).
-I work broadly in the area of Responsible AI, where I build methods to better evaluate machine learning systems, and to measure their failures.

-This site serves as a portfolio and a blog.
+My name is Ali, and I am a researcher at Northeastern University's [Institute for Experiential AI](https://ai.northeastern.edu/research/).
+This site hosts a portfolio and a blog.

 ### Selected Papers
 * [Problematic Advertising and its Disparate Exposure on Facebook.](/papers/usenixsecurity23-ali.pdf)